trsh/MMBVE-API-design-documentation/README.md

 Engine takes care of acceleration structure creation and modification, compression, grid chunk stream in/out, LOD in most effective way.
 Provides also most effective ray cast (very important).

+## Programmer will then take it from here

 Programmer uses all of this to create own voxel game logic and experience.
 No Biased opinions on how physics should work, what renderer to use (taster/raytrace/pathtrace) and so on.
 The perfect engine SDK for voxel game developers.